-As the first black female mayor of Toledo, State Rep. Paula Hicks Hudson has always exhibited a commitment to empowering and helping people improve their quality of life.
-She currently represents Ohio’s 44th House District, which includes central Toledo.
+As the first black female mayor of Toledo, State Senator Paula Hicks Hudson has always exhibited a commitment to empowering and helping people improve their quality of life.
+In Ohio's Legislature, she represented Ohio’s 44th House District, and also Ohio’s 11th Senate District, which includes central Toledo.

 Raised in the city of Hamilton, Ohio, Rep. Hudson often cites education as a pathway to success.
 She graduated from Spelman College, a historically black high education institution for women, with her Bachelor’s degree in Political Science and Journalism.
 Rep. Hudson then went on to graduate with her Master’s Degree in Communications Development from Colorado State University.